Table of Contents

 Copper and Iron: The Industrial Metals

-While gold and silver symbolized wealth, copper and iron formed the true industrial base of the Persian Empire.
+While gold and silver symbolized wealth and power, copper and iron formed the true industrial base of the Persian Empire.
 Copper, often alloyed with tin to produce bronze, was used extensively for weapons, armor, tools, and ritual objects.
-Major copper deposits were exploited in regions such as Oman (part of the empire's maritime trade network) and the Levant.
-The Persian army's bronze-tipped spears, scale armor, and chariot fittings were products of this industry.
+Major copper deposits were exploited in regions such as Oman (part of the empire's maritime trade network), the Levant, and parts of Iran.
+The Persian army's bronze-tipped spears, scale armor, and chariot fittings were products of this industry, reflecting the empire’s technological sophistication and military preparedness.

-Iron smelting was also widespread.
-The empire's control over Anatolia brought access to prime iron sources.
-Iron was harder and more durable than bronze, making it essential for agricultural tools like plowshares, which boosted farming efficiency.
-The spread of iron technology across the empire was a key factor in its ability to field a large, well-equipped standing army and develop its infrastructure, including the Royal Road.
+Iron smelting was widespread and represented a significant technological advancement.
+The empire's control over Anatolia brought access to prime iron sources, which were crucial for manufacturing weapons and agricultural implements.
+Iron was harder and more durable than bronze, making it essential for agricultural tools like plowshares and sickles, which boosted farming efficiency and supported population growth.
+The spread of iron technology across the empire was a key factor in its ability to field a large, well-equipped standing army and develop its infrastructure, including the famed Royal Road, an extensive highway system facilitating rapid communication and troop movements.
 More on the military applications can be found at Livius.org, a reliable source for Persian history.

 Other Minerals: Lapis Lazuli, Turquoise, and Salt